michael-abdo/webcam-communication-project/rtms-service/README.md

 cd rtms-service
 npm install
 npm start

+Open http://localhost:8080/rtms/ui to view the live RTMS dashboard (WebSocket stream and auto-play audio/video).
+The same process also exposes `/rtms/webhook` for Zoom events.
 ```

 Expose the webhook (e.g. with `ngrok http 8080`) and register the public URL with Zoom.